SonaAnn/Python_Project/README.md

 pip install requests beautifulsoup4

-Acknowledgments
+## Acknowledgments

-Requests library
+Requests library,
-Beautiful Soup library
+Beautiful Soup library,
 BBC News website (https://www.bbc.com/news)

-Disclaimer
+## Disclaimer
 This project is intended for educational and demonstration purposes only.
 Be sure to respect the terms of use and policies of websites when scraping data from them.